Grand Champeen: Grand Champeen

 In January 2000, Grand Champeen self-released their debut album, the country-influenced Out Front by the Van.
 Out Front featured banjo, violin, and pedal steel added to a rock base sound.
 The band began playing regular shows in Austin as well as touring with The Damnations, Slobberbone, Richmond Fontaine, and Two Cow Garage.
-After the album's release, Hargrove left the band to focus on his studies and was replaced by Alex Livingstone, who played with the band at the South by Southwest in March 2000.
+After the album's release, Hargrove left the band to focus on his studies and was replaced by Alex Livingstone, who played with the band at South by Southwest in March 2000.
 Livingstone was a childhood friend of Will Minor, from the early days in Virginia.

-In 2002, Grand Champeen recorded Battle Cry for Help, on Glurp Records.
+In 2002, Grand Champeen recorded Battle Cry for Help on Glurp Records.
 Battle Cry, recorded at a warehouse space off Pond Springs Road that was turned into Crow's recording studio, was considered by many journalists to be part of the alternative country genre, with songs built on steady slower twang-rich beats and at least one song featuring pedal steel guitar.
 The record was mixed by Mark Hallmann (Carole King).

 In 2003, Grand Champeen released The One That Brought You, again on Glurp Records.
 The One That Brought You, again recorded at Crow's Pond Springs Road recording studio, was a conscious shift away from alt country towards energetic distorted guitars and enthusiastic driving beats built upon what became a core collaboration between Livingtone's rhythmic bass and Stewart's drumming.
 Also at this point, Livingstone started contributing more songwriting to the band, and Stewart had more fully developed his drumming style.
 The record was received positively, eventually voted #1 in The Austin Chronicle Texas Top 10 and was also named Album of the Year.

 In 2007, in a shift to a tighter sound and artistic growth, the band released Dial "T" for This on In Music We Trust.
 The release reflected a more structured approach to layering sound and lyrics.
 It was recorded and mixed live, with no artificial editing.

-In 2013, Re-vinyl Records released 2001's The One That Brought You remastered on vinyl by mastering engineer, Jason Hamric.
+In 2013, Re-vinyl Records released 2001's The One That Brought You remastered on vinyl by mastering engineer Jason Hamric.

 Grand Champeen, who from their early days in Austin had built a reputation as one of the best live acts in town, is notable for live shows featuring a hard driving, heavy guitar punk-rock influenced sound typically featuring Lewis on Telecasters and Crow on Gibsons.
 The band spent much of their time, outside of regular shows in Austin at Room 710, Beerland, The Parish, and Hole In The Wall, constantly touring.
-The three songwriters of Champeen are Lewis, Crow, and Livingstone, each with a distinctive voice and the band references The Replacements, Soul Asylum, the Jayhawks, and Hüsker Dü as integral to the development of their musical style.
+The three songwriters of Champeen are Lewis, Crow, and Livingstone, each with a distinctive voice, and the band references The Replacements, Soul Asylum, the Jayhawks, and Hüsker Dü as integral to the development of their musical style.

 In 2014, Grand Champeen continued to work on material for an upcoming album.